 Bodhi Surf + Yoga is an excellent example of a local business that embraces the theories of sustainable travel, carbon offsetting, and deep connections with Mother Ocean.
 As a Certified B Corp company, Bodhi Surf + Yoga was founded on the idea that adventure and self-awareness go hand-in-hand.
 They believe in using sustainable tourism as a tool for personal transformation, and their surf camp is designed to help guests reconnect with nature, themselves, and each other.

-They offer a variety of surf and yoga classes, as well as workshops on topics like intentional living and plant-based nutrition in one of the most beautiful locations on earth: Playa Guiones, Costa Rica.
+They offer a variety of surf and yoga classes, as well as workshops on topics like intentional living and plant-based nutrition in one of the most beautiful locations on earth: Uvita, Osa, Costa Rica.
+Their surf camp also sits near the footsteps of the Marino Ballena National Park.

 Switzerland – “Swissstanable”